menma04/firehose/docs/reference/configuration.md

 ### `SINK_MONGO_PRIMARY_KEY`

 The identifier field of the document in MongoDB.
-This should be the key of the field present in the message \(JSON or Protobuf\) and it has to be a unique, non-null field.
-So the value of this field in the message will be used as the ID of the document in MongoDB while writing the document.
+This should be the key of a field present in the message \(JSON or Protobuf\) and it has to be a unique, non-null field.
+So the value of this field in the message will be copied to the `_id` field of the document in MongoDB while writing the document.

+Note - If this parameter is not specified in Upsert mode  \( i.e. when the variable`SINK_MONGO_MODE_UPDATE_ONLY_ENABLE=false`\), then Mongo server will assign the default UUID to the `_id` field, and only insert operations can be performed.

+Note - this variable is a required field in the case of Update-Only mode \( i.e. when the variable`SINK_MONGO_MODE_UPDATE_ONLY_ENABLE=true`\).
+Also, all externally-fed documents must have this key copied to the `_id` field, for update operations to execute normally.

 * Example value: `customer_id`
-* Type: `required`
+* Type: `optional`

 ### `SINK_MONGO_MODE_UPDATE_ONLY_ENABLE`